EpiForeSITE/ForeSITE_Alerting_Report/README.markdown

 <img src="images/foreSITEAlertingReport_icon2.jpg" alt="ForeSITE Alerting Report Logo" width="200"/>

 **ForeSITE Alerting Report** is a an open-source C# WPF application designed for **time-series epidemiological data analysis** and **automated alerting reports**.
 It enables healthcare and public health professionals to transform raw surveillance data into actionable insights with minimal setup.

 This application integrates with a Python Flask localhost web server to process data using the `epySurv` module, leveraging CDC public surveillance data for demonstration and allowing users to import custom datasets for analysis.
-The application supports creating PDF reports with visualizations, managing data sources, scheduling automated report generation, and emailing reports via Outlook.
+The application supports creating PDF reports with visualizations, managing data sources, scheduling automated report generation, and emailing reports via Gmail/Outlook.
 Built with C#, XAML, QuestPDF, epySurv, matplotlib, rpy2 and a Flask backend, it provides a user-friendly interface for analysts and data professionals to create and share insightful reports.

 ## ✨ Features